 - A. Telephone Calls by a Pro Se Party.
 Pro se parties may not call the Court directly; any questions should be directed to the Pro Se Office at (212) 805-0175. - B. Written Communications By a Pro Se Party.
-All communications with the Court by a pro se party should be in writing and delivered in person, mailed, or emailed to the Pro Se Office following the instructions in Paragraph 2(B) below.
+All communications with the Court by a pro se party should be in writing and delivered in person, mailed, or (as discussed in Paragraph 2(B) below) emailed to the Pro Se Office, Thurgood Marshall Courthouse, 40 Centre Street, Room 105, New York, New York 10007.
 No documents or court filings may be sent directly to Chambers.
 Unless the Court orders otherwise, all communications with the Court will be docketed upon receipt; such docketing shall constitute service on any user of the ECF system.
 If any other party is not a user of the ECF system (e.g., if there is another pro se party in the case), a pro se party must send copies of any filing to that party and include an Affidavit of Service or other statement affirming that it has done so.
 Copies of correspondence between a pro se party and opposing parties shall not be sent to the Court. - C. Communications by Parties Represented by Counsel.
 Except as otherwise provided below, communications with the Court by a represented party shall be governed by Judge Furman's Individual Rules and Practices in Civil Cases, available at https://nysd.uscourts.gov/hon-jesse-m-furman. - D. Requests for Adjournments or Extensions of Time.
 All requests for adjournments or extensions of time must be made in writing and must state: (1) the original date(s); (2) the number of previous requests for adjournment or extension; (3) whether these previous requests were granted or denied; (4) the reasons for the requested extension; (5) whether the adversary consents and, if not, the reasons given by the adversary for refusing to consent; and (6) the date of the parties' next scheduled appearance before the Court as well as any other existing deadlines.
 Requests for extensions of deadlines regarding a matter that has been referred to a Magistrate Judge shall be addressed to that assigned Magistrate Judge.